talkasab/BodyPartIndex.ts/README.md

 # BodyPartIndex.ts

-Provides data and simple libraries for manipulating a standard list of anatomic locations.
+Provides data and simple libraries for manipulating a standard list of anatomic locations (see https://www.anatomiclocations.org).

 ## Installation